SupashipHQ/sdk/CONTRIBUTING.md

-# Contributing to DarkFeature SDK
+# Contributing to Supaship SDK

-Thank you for your interest in contributing to DarkFeature SDK!
+Thank you for your interest in contributing to Supaship SDK!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct